HarshNagarkar17/Emitrr-Assignment/README.md

 ## Features

 - Frontend: A user-friendly and interactive frontend for language learning exercises
-- Backend: Backend Development - Backend APIs to handle language learning logic, exercise scoring, and user authentication.
+- Backend: Backend APIs to handle language learning logic, exercise scoring, and user authentication.
 -  Database Management - A database to store user language proficiency levels, progress, and exercise data.
 - Language Selection - Users can choose the language they want to learn from a list of available languages
 - Scoring and Progress Tracking - A scoring system to evaluate user performance in each exercise (0-5) based on question difficulty.